DarkGuardsman/ImageMerger/README.md

 if scaling is disabled the program will error rather than continue.

-# How to use
+# How to run

 ## Option 1
 Create a file named "image-merger-run.json" in the same directory that the jar will be executed from inside.

+Ex:
+* jar and json are both located in the same folder
+* Open terminal
+* Run: java -jar image-merger.jar

 ## Option 2
-Create a file named "image-merger-run.json" then when executing the jar supply -json="path/to/json/image-merger-run.json" as an argument.
+Create a file named "merge-task.json" then when executing the jar supply -json="path/to/json/merge-task.json" as an argument.

+Ex:
+* jar and json are both located in the same folder
+* Open terminal
+* Run: java -jar image-merger.jar -json=merge-task.json

 ## Option 3
 Execute the jar with a list of images and merge images.

+Ex:
+* jar and file are both located in the same folder
+* Open terminal
-Ex: java jar image-merger.jar -baseImages="folderA" -mergeImages="folderB"
+* Run: java -jar image-merger.jar -baseImages="folderA" -mergeImages="folderB"